-Although you can’t stay overnight at the glamps, the luxury accommodations (replete with restrooms) are a great place to call your temporary home in the desert as you sample food from international pop-ups, including the Japanese restaurant Zuma, Latin American fusion restaurant Amazonico, Emirati Arabic restaurant Ninive, and Greek seafood restaurant Nammos, and shop brands such as perfumery Tolat Etr, luxury jewelers Cardial, and local home and retail store Papillon.
+Among the big-name international restaurants that have been featured at the Oasis are the Japanese restaurant Zuma, Latin American fusion eatery Amazonico, Emirati Arabic restaurant Ninive and Greek seafood establishment Nammos.
+The shopping area has included brands such as perfumery Tolat Etr, luxury jeweler Cardial, and local home and retail store Papillon.

-Located between Al Ammariyah and Diriyah, the Oasis is open from 3 p.m. and 3 a.m. on weekdays, and 1 p.m. and 3 a.m. on weekends.
+Located between Al Ammariyah and Diriyah, the Oasis is open from 3 p.m. to 3 a.m. on weekdays and 1 p.m. to 3 a.m. on weekends.
 This year’s event runs through February.
-Book tickets for the restaurants and the glamps using The Chefz app.
-Restaurant reservations cost between SR500 and SR860, while a reservation for a glamp is about SAR13,000 (about US$3,465).
+Book tickets for the restaurants and glamps using The Chefz app.
+Restaurant reservations cost SAR500 to SAR860 (about US$130 to $230), while a reservation for a glamp is about SAR13,000 (about US$3,465).
 Oasis visitors must be fully vaccinated.
 Download the Tawakkalna app, to display your vaccination status, here.